How to Make Cobb Salad

 - On top of lettuce arrange the endive, chicken, tomatoes, eggs, bacon, and blue cheese in rows or small segments.
 Sprinkle with the green onion.

-4. Serve with Dressing: Pass your favorite homemade or purchased dressing, such as a vinaigrette or French, Italian, or Thousand Island dressing, at the table.
+4. Serve with Cobb Salad Dressing: Pass your favorite homemade or purchased dressing, such as a vinaigrette or French, Italian, or Thousand Island dressing, around the table.
 You'll need about 1/2 cup.